 CCA notifies students and employees of the AOD policy annually.
-During each semester of the 2018-2019, 2019-2020, 2020-2021, and 2021-2022 (2018-2022) Academic Years (AYs), all enrolled students, including online students, received an email from the Senior Student Affairs Officer (SSAO) and Dean of Student Success with information on the AOD policies at the College (Addendum C).
-A PDF copy of the Student Code of Conduct is included in the email.
-The SSAO also sends notifications about Clery, Title IX, and the Violence Against Women Act

-(VAWA) to all student email accounts.
+During each semester of the, 2022-2023, and 2023-2024 Academic Years (AYs), all enrolled students, including online students, received communication from the Division of Student Success on the AOD policy at the College via the student newsletter.
+A hyperlink of the Student Code of Conduct is included in the summary.
+The Director of Security & Emergency Management and Chief Human Resource Officer/Title IX Coordinator also send communication about Clery, Title IX, and the Violence Against Women Act (VAWA) to all student email accounts.
 Students may also find this information in the Student Handbook, updated annually and published for student use.

-All first-time, first-year students are required to attend an interactive, online, mandatory New Student Orientation where they receive an overview of CCA's AOD policies.
-During these Orientations, students are provided with information regarding the Student Code of Conduct, AOD, and college policies through slides, interactive videos, and quizzes (Addendum D).
+All first-time, first-year students are required to attend either an interactive, online, or in-person mandatory New Student Orientation (NSO) where they receive an overview of CCA's AOD policy.
+During these NSO, students are provided with information regarding the Student Code of Conduct, and the AOD and various other college policies through slides, interactive videos, and quizzes (Addendum D).